 - Carefully close your empanadas by folding them in half and either pinch the ends together using either your fingers or a fork to seal the edges together.
 (See photos above.)
 Make sure to seal them well!
 TIP* The dough stretches easily so to help close them, pick the filled dough up by both sides and let the weight of the filling sink down in the middle to help stretch the dough a bit before folding.

-- Optional Step* Sprinkle the top of each with sugar crystals if you have them for a pretty look AND an added crunchy bite.
+- Using a pastry brush, lightly brush your scrambled egg wash over top of each sealed empanada.
+Then sprinkle the top of each with sugar crystals if you have them for a pretty look AND an added crunchy bite.
+(This is optional)

 - Bake them on the middle rack for 12-15 minutes or until your dough becomes golden brown.
 Serve warm or at room temperature.